nighthawkcoders/teacher_portfolio/README.md

   - GitHub Projects integration, new in April 2024, to author weekly plans for student and teacher projects.
 - Notable contributions ...
   - September 2023 Tirth Thakker, Mirza Beg supporting Nighthawk pages break from Fastpages: theme, search and tags.
-  - April 2024 Toby Ledder supporting GitHub API work, GitHub action, and scripts to bring GitHub projects into GitHub pages.
+  - April 2024 Toby Ledder supported GitHub API work, GitHub action, and scripts to bring GitHub Projects into GitHub pages.

 ## GitHub Pages setup
 To get started you need to activate and configure GitHub Actions with a Theme.